Graal, Graaus, Graaux, Gradale, Graï, Grasal, Greal, Grëaus, Sangradale, Sangreal

 Some legends nickname Brân the Fisher King, because he provided fish for Joseph.
 Other legends reserve the title Fisher King for later Guardians of the Grail, in particular one who is wounded in a joust and is thereafter unable to ride.
 He thus passes his time fishing.
 All these attempts to give a reason for the name are colourful but ineffective.
 There is much stronger attribution linked directly to the Christian message.
-Christ called his disciples “fishers of men”, and the early symbol of Christianity, prior to the use of the cross, was of a fish.
-The title Fisher King makes much more sense when linked to the Christian faith and seen as indicating the Head of that faith in Britian – in other words the King or Leader of the Fishers of Men.
+Christ called his disciples “fishers of men,” and the early symbol of Christianity, prior to the use of the cross, was of a fish.
+The title Fisher King makes much more sense when linked to the Christian faith and seen as indicating the Head of that faith in Britain – in other words the King or Leader of the Fishers of Men.

-The concept of a Fisher King separate and distinct from the Head of the Roman church in Britain, which was established by Augustine at Canterbury in AD 596, highlights yet more conflict.
+The concept of a Fisher King separate and distinct from the Head of the Roman Church in Britain, which was established by Augustine at Canterbury in AD 596, highlights yet more conflict.
 There was considerable opposition to Augustine from the Celtic church, already established in parts of Britain, and Augustine’s efforts to establish his sovereignty over the native British at the Conference of Aust on the Severn in AD 603 was unsuccessful.
-In fact this rift was part of a much greater schism that had arisen as far back as the year AD 416.
+In fact, this rift was part of a much greater schism that had arisen as far back as the year AD 416.
 In that year the teachings of a British monk, Pelagius, were regarded as heresy.
-Pelagius challenged the beliefs of the Roman church, particularly on the grounds of free will and original sin, but he also maintained that the apostolic succession of the Roman church from St Peter was debatable.
+Pelagius challenged the beliefs of the Roman church, particularly on the grounds of free will and original sin, but he also maintained that the apostolic succession of the Roman church from Saint Peter was debatable.
 Although he did not directly confirm a British primacy, the implication is there.
-How much did Pelagius know about the story of Joseph of Arimathea, and about the origins of the Celtic church?
+How much did Pelagius know about the story of Joseph of Arimathea and about the origins of the Celtic church?

 So here is more fragmentation of Britain in the years both before and after Arthur.
-Not only was Britain being conquered by Saxon and other invaders, but the Celtic church was under threat from Rome.
+Not only was Britain being conquered by Saxons and other invaders, but the Celtic church was under threat from Rome.
 We can add even more problems.
 There had been a total eclipse of the sun in AD 538, visible clearly from Britain, which would have been regarded as an omen and a portent.
-This was in or around the same year that saw the death of King Arthur at Camlann, and was followed by a devastating bubonic plague that decimated Europe in the mid-sixth century.
-The powerful Welsh king Maelgwyn died of it in AD 549.
+This was in or around the same year that Merlin saw the death of King Arthur at Camlann, and was followed by a devastating bubonic plague that decimated Europe in the mid-sixth century.
+The powerful Welsh king Maelgwn of Gwynned died of it in AD 549.
 There was indeed considerable illness in the land, and the Fisher King was ailing.
 No wonder there was a yearning from the Celtic church to restore the King and help the Land.

 Somewhere in all of this, however, greater mystical matters were being implied.
-Henry Lincoln and Michael Baigent cause quite a stir with their books The Holy Blood and the Holy Grail in 1983, when they suggested that the Grail was the true body of Christ.
-They maintained that He had survived the Cross and had been brought out of Palestine by Joseph, along with Mary Magdalene, whom Jesus later married.
+Henry Lincoln and Michael Baigent cause quite a stir with their book “The Holy Blood and the Holy Grail” in 1983, when they suggested that the Grail was the true body of Christ.
+The idea of the Grail as a metaphor for the human body containing the Holy Spirit would seem to be a late development.
+In recent times the Holy Blood/Holy Grail theory has become widely known because of its appearance in popular books.
+These argue that the Grails was a bloodline descending from Christ and they postulate that the Cathars or Albigensians, a heretical body of the Middle Ages, were much involved.
+However, as the Cathars regarded sexual reproduction as evil, they would hardly have cherished a line of descent.
+Elaborations of this theory have involved beings from outher space and pre-Columbian contact with America.
+Lincoln and Baigent maintained that He had survived the Cross and had been brought out of Palestine by Joseph, along with Mary Magdalene, whom Jesus later married.
 She bore Him a son.
 It was that bloodline that the Guardians of the Grail protected from that day to this.
 The authors maintain that Jesus’ descendants became the Merovingian kings of France.
 These kings were contemporaries of Arthur, establishing a dynasty that ruled from around AD 460 to 751.
-If there is any truth in this, then it raises another fascinating line of enquiry.
+It there is any thruth in this, then it raises another fascinating line of enquiry.